chsbuffer/LibHac/README.md

   --listromfs          List files in RomFS.
   --basenca            Set Base NCA to use with update partitions.
   --basetitlekey       Specify single (encrypted) titlekey for the base NCA.
-  --titlekey           Specify single (encrypted) titlekey.
+  --titlekey           Specify single (encrypted) titlekey for the NCA.
   --suppresskeys       Suppress output of decrypted keys.
 KIP1 options:
   --uncompressed <f>   Specify file path for saving uncompressed KIP1.